Meet the cast of Netflix drama You season two

 — See What’s Subsequent (@seewhatsnext) March 27, 2019

 Who’s Gabe?
-Gabe is an L.A. acupuncturist and longtime greatest good friend to Love, which may nicely put him on a collision course with Joe as he begins to shut in.
+Gabe is an L.A. acupuncturist and longtime greatest good friend to Love, which might properly put him on a collision course with Joe as he begins to shut in.

 What else has Charlie Barnett been in?
-Charlie Barnett burst onto the scene earlier this 12 months with a starring position in acclaimed Netflix collection Russian Doll.
+Charlie Barnett burst onto the scene earlier this yr with a starring function in acclaimed Netflix sequence Russian Doll.
 Previous to that, he had appeared in three seasons of emergency service drama Chicago Hearth.

 John Stamos performs Dr Nicky

 Who’s Dr Nicky?
-Dr Nicky first appeared in season one in every of You as a therapist to the ill-fated Guinevere Beck, who Joe additionally visits beneath a unique identify to seek out out extra about her.
+Dr Nicky first appeared in season one in every of You as a therapist to the ill-fated Guinevere Beck, who Joe additionally visits underneath a distinct identify to search out out extra about her.

-Finally, issues finish badly for Nicky as he’s framed for Joe’s crimes, however he’ll nonetheless return for season two – may he expose Joe’s true nature as soon as and for all?
+Finally, issues finish badly for Nicky as he’s framed for Joe’s crimes, however he’ll nonetheless return for season two – might he expose Joe’s true nature as soon as and for all?

 dr. nicky will see you at four:20 pic.twitter.com/tywqvQVNEk